-Sequence of Events Leading to Publication of an NFPA Committee Document
+Sequence of Events Leading to Issuance of an NFPA Committee Document

-Call goes out for proposals to amend existing document or for recommendations on new document.

-Committee meets to act on proposals, to develop its own proposals, and to prepare its report.

-Committee votes on proposals by letter ballot.
-If two-thirds approve, report goes forward.
-Lacking two-thirds approval, report returns to committee.
+Step 1: Call for Proposals

+•Proposed new Document or new edition of an existing Document is entered into one of two yearly revision cycles, and a Call for Proposals is published.

-Report - Report on Proposals (ROP) - is published for public review and comment.
+Step 2: Report on Proposals (ROP)

-Committee meets to act on each public comment received.

-Committee votes on comments by letter ballot.
-If two-thirds approve, supplementary report goes forward.
-Lacking two-thirds approval, supplementary report returns to committee.
+- •Committee meets to act on Proposals, to develop its own Proposals, and to prepare its Report. - •Committee votes by written ballot on Proposals.
+If twothirds approve, Report goes forward.
+Lacking two-thirds approval, Report returns to Committee. - •Report on Proposals (ROP) is published for public review and comment.

+Step 3: Report on Comments (ROC)

-Supplementary report - Report on Comments (ROC) - is published for public review.
+- •Committee meets to act on Public Comments to develop its own Comments, and to prepare its report. - •Committee votes by written ballot on Comments.
+If twothirds approve, Report goes forward.
+Lacking two-thirds approval, Report returns to Committee. - Report on Comments (ROC) is published for public review.

-NFPA membership meets (Annual or Fall Meeting) and acts on committee report (ROP or ROC).

-Committee votes on any amendments to report approved at NFPA Annual or Fall Meeting.
+Step 4: Technical Report Session

+- "Notices of intent to make a motion" are filed, are reviewed, and valid motions are certified for presentation at the Technical Report Session. ("Consent Documents" that have no certified motions bypass the Technical Report Session and proceed to the Standards Council for issuance.) - •NFPA membership meets each June at the Annual Meeting Technical Report Session and acts on Technical Committee Reports (ROP and ROC) for Documents with "certified amending motions." - •Committee(s) vote on any amendments to Report approved at NFPA Annual Membership Meeting.

+Step 5: Standards Council Issuance
-Appeals to Standards Council on Association action must be filed within 20 days of the NFPA Annual or Fall Meeting.

-Standards Council decides, based on all evidence, whether or not to issue standard or to take other action, including upholding any appeals.
+- •Notification of intent to file an appeal to the Standards Council on Association action must be filed within 20 days of the NFPA Annual Membership Meeting. - •Standards Council decides, based on all evidence, whether or not to issue Document or to take other action, including hearing any appeals.